dnmiller/dnmiller.github.com/index.md

   {% endfor %}
 </ul>

+## Software
+The interesting stuff:
+- [stepalize](http://www.github.com/dnmiller/stepalize): A robust method for building linear, time-invariant models from step responses.
+It can also support eigenvalue constraints via semidefinite programs.
+The meaty details and an interesting application can be found in the publication "Thermal Dynamical Identification of Light-Emitting Diodes by Step-Based Realization and Convex Optimization."

+- [RBIS](http://www.github.com/dnmiller/rbis): Some realization-based methods for building linear, time-invariant models form arbitrary input-output data using some results from classical realization theory.

 ## Publications

 ### Book Chapters

 - D.N.
 Miller and R.A. de Callafon, “Identification of Linear Discrete-Time Filters via Realization,” Linear Algebra – Theorems and Applications, H.
   Yasser, Ed.
 InTech: 2012, [doi:
   10.5772/3107](http://dx.doi.org/10.5772/3107).

 ### Journal Papers

 - D.N.
 Miller and R.A. de Callafon, “Subspace Identification with Eigenvalue Constraints,” accepted to Automatica, 2013.